Misty Smoky Mountains forest, prime black bear habitat in the national park

 How many black bears live in the Smoky Mountains?

-Great Smoky Mountains National Park is home to roughly 1,500 to 1,900 black bears, about two bears per square mile - one of the densest black bear populations in the eastern United States.
+Great Smoky Mountains National Park is home to approximately 1,900 black bears (about two bears per square mile), one of the densest black bear populations in the eastern United States.
+The population has roughly tripled since the early 1990s.

 When is the best time to see bears in Cades Cove?

-Early morning (sunrise to 9 a.m.) and late evening (two hours before sunset) from April through October.
-Spring and early summer produce the most sightings when bears are actively feeding in meadows.
+Early morning (sunrise to 9 a.m.) and the two hours before sunset from April through October.
+Spring and early summer produce the most meadow sightings; fall hyperphagia from late September through early November produces the most overall activity.

 What do I do if I see a black bear?

 Stay at least 50 yards away, never run, and never turn your back.
 If a bear approaches, make yourself look large, raise your arms, shout, and slowly back away.
-Never feed a bear under any circumstance - fed bears become dangerous bears.
+Never feed a bear under any circumstance; fed bears become dangerous bears that often have to be euthanized.

 Are black bears dangerous in the Smokies?

-Black bears are generally not aggressive toward humans; the park averages less than one minor bear-related injury per year despite millions of visitors.
+Black bears are generally not aggressive toward humans.
+Despite the park's roughly 12 million visitors per year, physical-contact incidents typically number under a dozen and have trended down (6 in 2025, vs 10 in 2024).
 Most problems occur when humans feed bears or leave food unsecured.

 Do black bears hibernate in the Smokies?